MiamiOH-CSE274/Portfolio/README.md

 * Array-based list vs. Linked List

 Array based lists and Linked lists can be similar in theory, but very different to implement in code.
 An array based list has its advantages in that the order of the elements does not matter and so it is faster to run finding methods and getting/setting methods, since they do not have to loop through the entire array.
 In a linked list, these methods can take more time with larger lists since the linked list has locations of elements within it relative to other elements rather than using the index to find elements.
 However, the way to add/remove elements is much faster in  a linked list because the nearby elements in the list do not have to be shifted, there are always only two elements whose pointers need to be changed in order to accommodate a new element or to remove an existing element.
 In an array based list, with a new element being added, all the other elements after it in the list have to be shifted and can waste a lot of time with a large list and the same is true when removing, that all the other elements need to shift in order to take the place of the changed space in the list.
 Depending on the task that the list will serve, either type can be justified and both have positives and negatives associated with their implementation.
+When adding and removing items, a Linked List will be faster, offering constant time to add and remove elements whereas an array based list will take linear time to complete a similar task.
+For getting the size of the list, both data structures will result in linear operating times.
+With any operation, the linked list will be faster or the same speed as the array based list since any array based list will need to loop through the array to use and element other than finding a single item, so in almost every situation a linked list will be better fit for the task.

 * Binary Search Tree vs. Hash Table

+A binary search tree is a very reliable data structure for a task that requires the use of all types of operations whereas a hash table is well suited for a task that requires adding a large number of items and storing them in a small amount of memory with fast running times on adding and removing elements, but slow running times on finding or getting elements.
+A hash table is the best data structure for large groups of elements that need to be stored because it can keep constant running times for adding and removing elements similar to a random access table but can store large numbers of elements in a much smaller area if memory than a random access table.
+A binary search tree can execute all operations in logarithmic time if the tree stays balanced but can easily approach linear time if not properly maintained.

 * Adjacency List vs. Adjacency Matrix

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----